 Difference Between WiFi and Hard-Wired Internet

-WiFi uses wireless connection to pass data between a router and a device.
+WiFi uses a wireless connection to pass data between a router and a device.

 Hard-wired internet connections offer improved speed and stability, as well as significantly lower EMF radiation.
 Wireless connections offer simplicity and mobility.